In A Bit Of Irony, California Institutes Travel Ban To Eight States

 To be clear, the travel ban put into place by the Democratic-controlled California state legislature does not prohibit civilian travel to these states.
 It merely prohibits state money from being used to fund travel to those states so that, according to Evan Low, a Democratic Assemblyman, California “taxpayer dollars do not fund bigotry or hatred.”

-In response, Texas Governor Greg Abbott issued a statement that played off of the economic rivalry between Texax and California, saying, “California may be able to stop their state employees, bu they can’t stop all the businesses tat are fleeing over taxation and regulation and relocating to Texas.”
+In response, Texas Governor Greg Abbott issued a statement that played off of the economic rivalry between Texas and California, saying, “California may be able to stop their state employees, but they can’t stop all the businesses tat are fleeing over taxation and regulation and relocating to Texas.”

 The travel ban has already brought up questions over how it will be implemented state-wide, especially in areas where the application isn’t so clear.
 For example, how will the ban affect state school sports teams as they have to travel to away games.
 Cal State and UC schools have announced that they aren’t going to cancel the games that have already been scheduled in these states.
 It has been speculated that the state teams will use private funds to travel to their games, but nothing has been announced.
 For instance, the Bruins are scheduled to play a game in Tennessee, and the Spartans are headed to Austin to face the University of Texas.